loda-lang/loda-programs/programs/oeis/list2.md

 * [A265722](http://oeis.org/A265722) ([L18 program](A265722.asm)): Number of ON (black) cells in the n-th iteration of the "Rule 1" elementary cellular automaton starting with a single ON (black) cell.
 * [A265723](http://oeis.org/A265723) ([L05 program](A265723.asm)): Number of OFF (white) cells in the n-th iteration of the "Rule 1" elementary cellular automaton starting with a single ON (black) cell.
 * [A265724](http://oeis.org/A265724) ([L16 program](A265724.asm)): Total number of OFF (white) cells after n iterations of the "Rule 1" elementary cellular automaton starting with a single ON (black) cell.
+* [A265987](http://oeis.org/A265987) ([L14 program](A265987.asm)): Number of n X 3 integer arrays with each element equal to the number of horizontal and antidiagonal neighbors not equal to itself.
 * [A266070](http://oeis.org/A266070) ([L06 program](A266070.asm)): Middle column of the "Rule 3" elementary cellular automaton starting with a single ON (black) cell.
 * [A266072](http://oeis.org/A266072) ([L09 program](A266072.asm)): Number of ON (black) cells in the n-th iteration of the "Rule 3" elementary cellular automaton starting with a single ON (black) cell.
 * [A266073](http://oeis.org/A266073) ([L06 program](A266073.asm)): Number of OFF (white) cells in the n-th iteration of the "Rule 3" elementary cellular automaton starting with a single ON (black) cell.